sameerjamalrepo/first-demo/README.md

 # first-demo
-making the first repo on Github for learning purpose
+making the first repo on Github for learning purpose. second change.